dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

-Return type is a String with success or error message.

 ## onBarcodeDeviceConnectionEvent

-This event is dispatched by the AidcManager when a USB device change occurs.
+This event is dispatched by the AidcManager when a USB device change occurs (a device gets disconnected or new device gets connected).
+Plugin user can register to such events.

 ```javascript
 /**